vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/5_radiant_intensity_README.md

 ### Key Formula:
 `I = dΦ / dΩ`

-This equation tells us that radiant intensity is the flux emitted in a specific direction per unit solid angle.
+This equation tells us that radiant intensity is the light flux emitted in a specific direction per unit solid angle.

 ### Relation to Surface Area:
 If we consider a surface area **dA** at a distance **r** from the light source, the solid angle subtended by this surface is: